Inertia-Lighting/staff-handbook/topics/enforcement-of-rules/enforcement-of-rules.md

 - ### Having a nickname containing unicode characters or NSFW content:
     - Change their nickname to "Illegal Nickname" without giving any warnings.

+- ### Sending content that might trigger an epileptic episode or seizure:
+    - Remove the content and kindly ask the user to mark the content as a spoiler with a message warning people to use caution.
+    - If the user is intentionally sending content that may cause seizures, then mute via command.